Looking for a reason to celebrate?

-Why not surprise her with an elegant tea party?
-It’s the perfect way to thank mom for everything she’s done for you and to show her just how much you love her.
-What’s better than treating mom with an afternoon of sweet desserts, delicate finger foods, and an endless supply of her favorite teas?
-An adult tea party is also the perfect excuse to don those sun dresses and get dressed up with all of your favorite ladies.
+Why not get some friends together for an elegant tea party?
+There’s no better way to bond with your gal pals than dressing up and sipping on tea.
+What’s better than an afternoon full of sweet desserts, delicate finger foods, and an endless supply of your favorite teas?
+It’s also the perfect excuse to whip out that sundress you’ve been wanting to wear and get dolled up with all of your favorite ladies.

 To help you plan the perfect get-together, we’ve curated the most darling and inspiring tea party ideas available.
 Read on to discover creative ways to decorate your tea party, like using tea tins and tea pots as vases to display floral arrangements.
 We’ve also included unique food and dessert ideas to include in your tea party menu like luxurious French macarons, floral cupcakes, and tea sandwiches.
 Of course, no tea party is complete without a generous supply of tea and coffee so we’ve rounded a few ideas on how to serve them, too.

 We’ve curated all of these ideas into four handy visuals along with quick tips so that you can easily recreate the experience yourself.
 These ideas will help you realize that throwing a tea party is really a piece of cake!
 Happy planning!

 Tea party centerpiece ideas

 Top right Photo by: Kristyn Hogan , Florals & Styling: Cedarwood Weddings | Middle left Photo by: Tiny Tots Toy Hire | Middle right Photo by: Pinwheel Collective | Bottom left Photo by: Claire Macintyre Photography | Bottom right Photo by: Ken Kienow Photography